f4iteightiz/ellipse_iso_perimeter/README.md

 List of programs; look at the description in the TXT files for using them.

-PEREL3 and PEREL4: calculate the perimeter given a and b (2 different convergences).
+PEREL3 and PEREL4: calculate the perimeter given a and b (2 different convergences) using infinite series.
 No dependencies.

+PEREL6: calculate the perimeter given a and b (2 different convergences) using convergence of AGM and MAGM.
+No dependencies.

 PERELS: calculate the perimeter of an ellipse according the best suitable method (best convergency identified depending of the factor b/a).
-Dependencies: PEREL3 and PEREL4.
+Dependencies: PEREL3 and PEREL4 (for now; implementation of PEREL6 in work).

 BPEREL: calculate the other half-parameter of an ellipse by a given perimeter.